DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_with_backend.md

 ```

 The path for the local API is exactly what you set in the the call to *MapGet*
-in *Program.cs*.
+in *src/JavaScriptClient/Program.cs*.

-The path for the remote API uses a "/remote" prefix to indicate that the BFF proxy
+The path for the remote API uses a "/remote" prefix to indicate that the BFF
-should be used, and the remaining path is what's then passed when invoking the
+proxy should be used, and the remaining path is what's then passed when invoking
-remote API ("/identity" in this case).
+the remote API ("/identity" in this case).

 Notice both API calls require a *'X-CSRF': '1'* header, which acts as the
 anti-forgery token.